9th8/up-to-date-real-world-haskell/27-sockets-and-syslog.md

     putStrLn $ "From " ++ show addr ++ ": " ++ msg
 ```

-For our `SyslogTypes` implementation, see [the section called \"UDP
+For our `SyslogTypes` implementation, see [the section called "UDP
 Client Example:
-syslog\"](27-sockets-and-syslog.org::*UDP Client Example: syslog)
+syslog"](27-sockets-and-syslog.org::*UDP Client Example: syslog)

-Let\'s look at this code.
+Let's look at this code.
 Our main loop is in `procRequests`, where we
 loop forever waiting for new connections from clients.
 The `accept` call
 blocks until a client connects.
 When a client connects, we get a new
 socket and the address of the client.
 We pass a message to the handler
 about that, then use `forkIO` to create a thread to handle the data from
 that client.
 This thread runs `procMessages`.

-When dealing with TCP data, it\'s often convenient to convert a socket
+When dealing with TCP data, it's often convenient to convert a socket
 into a Haskell `Handle`.
 We do so here, and explicitly set the
 buffering---an important point for TCP communication.
 Next, we set up
-lazy reading from the socket\'s `Handle`.
+lazy reading from the socket's `Handle`.
 For each incoming line, we
 pass it to `handle`.
 After there is no more data---because the remote
 end has closed the socket---we output a message about that.

 Since we may be handling multiple incoming messages at once, we need to
-ensure that we\'re not writing out multiple messages at once in the
+ensure that we're not writing out multiple messages at once in the
 handler.
 That could result in garbled output.
 We use a simple lock to
 serialize access to the handler, and write a simple `handle` function to
 handle that.

-You can test this with the client we\'ll present next, or you can even
+You can test this with the client we'll present next, or you can even
 use the `telnet` program to connect to this server.
 Each line of text
 you send to it will be printed on the display by the server.
-Let\'s try
+Let's try
 it out:

 ``` screen